TEFL Course Structure and Schedule

-TEFL Worldwide offers TEFL Courses that are Officially Accredited and Externally Moderated by IATQuO (The International Accreditation of TESOL Qualifying Organisations) and the Czech Ministry of Education.
+TEFL Worldwide offers a leading TEFL Course Officially Accredited and Externally Moderated by IATQuO (The International Accreditation of TESOL Qualifying Organisations) and the Czech Ministry of Education.
 In addition, the TEFL Worldwide certificate is Internationally Recognized.

 The TEFL Worldwide course offers quality training, both theoretical and practical in nature.
 This TEFL course provides you with an excellent insight into EFL teaching methods and language awareness.
 In addition, you will have 8-10 hours of supportive teaching practice with real students at all levels.
 Previous teaching experience or a second language is not required for the course or for teaching English abroad.

 This is an intensive yet rewarding and enjoyable 125 hour TEFL course, with dynamic trainers to support you every step of the way!
 The trainers make it a very valuable experience.
 You will truly enjoy the friendly atmosphere that we create.